Both ping and jitter are measured in milliseconds.

 Latency is influenced by:

-- Your modem/router and other equipment connecting you to the internet – so DSL or dial-up modems will experience more latency than cable modems.
+- Your modem/router and other equipment connecting you to the internet – so DSL or dial-up modems will experience more latency than cable modems or fiber internet.

 - The distance your data is traveling, meaning if you connect to a website based thousands of miles away, your latency will be higher.